 - Spanish sage (Salvia lavandulifolia) and other types of sage may mimic the effects of estrogen, making them potentially unsafe for women with hormone-dependent cancers.

-- Sage may lower blood sugar, interfering with medications you take for diabetes
+- Sage may lower blood sugar, interfering with medications for diabetes.

-It’s important to let your doctor know if you are taking a sage supplement, including tea, especially if you have or are on medication for high or low blood pressure, any type of cancer, or diabetes.
+It’s important to let your doctor know if you’re taking a sage supplement, including tea, especially if you have or are on medication for high or low blood pressure, any type of cancer, or diabetes.

-A doctor, pharmacist, or nurse can be great resources to ask your questions.
+A doctor, pharmacist, or nurse can be a great resource for your questions.

 There are a number of ways that your doctor can help treat menopause symptoms.
 One of these is hormone replacement therapy (HRT).
-Talk to your doctor about any concerns you may have about hormone replacement.
-Your age and the amount of time that has passed since you started menopause make a difference in the safety of HRT.
+Your age and the amount of time that’s passed since you started menopause make a difference in the safety of HRT.

-It’s important to discuss your health regiments with a doctor since sage can have interactions with other medicines.
+Sage can have interactions with other medications, so it’s important to discuss your health regimens with a doctor.
 Let healthcare providers know about any herbal supplements you take.